-Niampak Village, in the Talaud archipelago of eastern Indonesia, evolved a little later than Ensem Village during the spice trade.
-The village consists of just over 1,000 residents in 225 households who farm mainly nutmeg and cloves as well as coconuts and other cash crops.
-The village borders the southern section of a 60,958-acre rainforest reserve on the island of Karakelang.
+Niampak Village is located in the Talaud archipelago of eastern Indonesia.
+Like Ensem Village, its residents also rely on the spice trade.
+The village has just over 1,000 residents, who farm mainly nutmeg and cloves as well as coconuts and other cash crops.
+The village borders a 60,958-acre rainforest reserve on the island of Karakelang.